poeticlama/PALTUS/content/docs/2025/PALTUS/week2.md

 ## Individual contribution of each participant

 **Sergey Knyazkin**
-  - Created layout for all the pages for MVP
+  - Created layout for all the pages of MVP
   - Configured Pinia to maintain global state of an app
   - Configured Vue router
   - Configured Axios for HTTP requests